shreyashr14/Calculator/README.md

-# Python-projects
+# Projects

-These are the projects I made while learning python.
-I am specifically interested in the ones that lets you see what is happening.
-Thus I have made applications with GUI for them.
+These are the projects I made while learning coding.
+I am specifically interested in the ones that lets you see what is happening (frontend, one might say).
+Thus I have made specific applications using GUI.
 Enjoy the bugfree experience!